Code source: Brian McFee

 Chromagram demonstration

-If you also happen to know the key of the piece being analyzed, you can pass this to specshow and it will spell the notes properly:
+If you also happen to know the key or mode of the piece being analyzed, you can pass this to specshow and it will spell the notes properly:

 fig, ax = plt.subplots()